Network classification with applications to brain connectomics: Application to schizophrenia data

 \section{Application to schizophrenia data}

-We analyze the performance of the classifier on two different brain fMRI datasets, each containing schizophrenic patients and controls.
-The first dataset comes from the Center for Biomedical Research Excellence (COBRE).
-The second dataset, which we refer to as UMich data, is from the lab of Professor Stephan F. Taylor in the Department of Psychiatry at the University of Michigan.
-The code of our classifier and the processed connectomics datasets can be found at \url{https://github.com/jesusdaniel/graphclass}.
+We analyze the performance of the classifier on the two different brain fMRI datasets previously described in Section \ref{sec:intro}.
+The code of our classifier and the processed connectomics datasets are available at \url{https://github.com/jesusdaniel/graphclass}.